graemeg/tiopf_apps/tiOPFMapper/README.txt

 enumerated type, the value that you indicated should be "enum".
 This will allow the mapping utility to account for how to write out functions for dealing enumerated types such as when overriding a visitor's MapRowToObject method.
-When the type is "enum", the mapper will lookup the type indicated for the property by it's corresponding <prop>
+When the type is "enum", the mapper will look up the type indicated for the property by it's corresponding <prop>
 tag and use that.

 For each class that you define with a populated <mapping> tag, the mapper will automatically create